ciioprof0/tackle/README.md

 This is an academic project, but contributions are welcome.
 Please submit pull requests or open issues for any suggestions or improvements.

 ## License and Data Source
-The database schema, queries, and documentation are released under the [MIT License](https://opensource.org/licenses/MIT).
+The database schema, queries, and documentation are released under the GNU General Public License v3.0.

 The data used in this project comes from a compilation of tournament fishing experiences, focusing on bass fishing.
 This dataset includes detailed information on various fishing tackle components, such as baits, rods, reels, and lines, tailored specifically to enhance the bass fishing experience.
 I compiled the data from the [Deep Dive](https://deepdiveapp.com/) mobile app and is used for educational purposes only.